curtnybo/MSc-Dissertation-Code/README.md

 ### Curtis Nybo
 ### MSc Quantitative Finance Dissertation 2020

-This repository contains the code developed to complete my MSc Dissertation.
+This repository contains the code developed for my MSc Dissertation.

 # The Data
 The data is retrieved from the Kenneth R. French data library (1).
 The dataset contains all U.S stocks, sorted into five sectors by SIC code.
 The datasets I have used in this study are provided in the 'Data' folder.
 The folder contains the original dataset and a summary of the dataset, and each specific has been extracted to its own file.